 Performances, festivals, public art projects (proposed mural or other public art projects must be reviewed and discussed with Arts, Culture & Tourism staff prior to submission of an application), film, apprenticeships, workshops or training.

-Individuals who are presenting, teaching or practicing artists and non-profit arts or cultural organizations working with underserved neighborhood-based communities in the City of New Haven are eligible to apply.
+Individuals who are presenting, teaching or practicing artists and non-profit arts or cultural organizations working with undeserved neighborhood-based communities in the City of New Haven are eligible to apply.
 Applicants can apply for a minimum of $2,500 and a maximum of $5,000 in financial support.

 City of New Haven Departments, Agencies, Commissions or the Board of Education are not eligible to apply.
 The proposed activities must take place in New Haven.
 Note: Youth groups submitting proposals must have an adult adviser.